** Tins of Taste Museum ** within NationalBreadMuseum.org

 (or a bakery which had an identifiable tin for its Lebkuchen)

---This *# marking at the end of a name means a tin, significant cardboard container, or wooden chest for Lebkuchen has been seen, but none still exists in this collection, sad to say.
+--This *# marking at the end of a name means a tin, significant cardboard container, or wooden chest for Lebkuchen has been seen (usually for sale on ebay.de), but none still exists in this collection, sad to say.
+(If you, or someone you know, lives in Germany, see my "Request Note" following the steins on the right.)

---The companies in bold with a line under the name is a link to click on because they have a/some tins posted on a connecting page.
-They're alphabetized according to the name by which they're most commonly known . . . not always the last name.
+--The companies, bold & in blue with a line under the name, is a link to click on because they have a/some tins posted on a connecting page.
+They're alphabetized according to the name by which they're most commonly known . . . that is not always the last name.

 --There are some additional Lebkuchen companies, but they don't have a tin as far as I know from their websites, & that's why they're not listed.